-Owner and operator of FreshAir Adventure, Gina Miller grew up in Atlantic Canada, then headed off to taste-test several universities, collecting degrees she rarely uses, before moving to Hong Kong, China, in 2000.
-Today, Gina splits her year: wintering in Hong Kong, where she works as a business journalist, a sport-events coordinator, and a paddling coach and competitor, and summering on the Bay of Fundy coastline.
-As much as she loves the mellow tours of FreshAir Adventure, Gina also love to paddle fast on big seas.
-If you are interested in learning how to wave-ride, or paddle a surfski (which for the uninitiated, looks like an open-cockpit high-speed kayak), she is the woman to call.
+Gina Miller: Owner and operator of Kayak Fundy | FreshAir Adventure, Gina grew up in Atlantic Canada, then headed off to taste-test universities, collecting degrees she rarely uses, before moving to Hong Kong, China, in 2000.
+For two decades, Gina lived in Hong Kong, (where she worked as a business journalist, a sport-events coordinator, and a paddle coach).
+In 2011 she joined Kayak Fundy | FreshAir Adventure and returned to the Bay of Fundy each summer.
+In 2018 she returned to Canada full time and reacquainted herself with Canadian winter (brrrrr – that water is cold!).
+After many years of racing in Asia, Gina still loves to paddle fast on waves.
+She operates the surfski and wave-riding tours and training with Kayak Fundy | FreshAir Adventure.
+If you are interested in a new boat and a new adventure, she is the woman to call.

 Amanda Harrington grew up in Saint John, New Brunswick, a stones throw away from the Bay of Fundy.
 Amanda has a degree in Recreation Sports from the University of New Brunswick and is also a graduate of the Saint Andrew’s Adventure Leadership program.